ShapescapeMC/shapescape-dialogue-2/README.md

 - 1 - linear
 - 2 - quadratic
 - 3 - cubic
 The default value is 3.
+The interpolation mode value must be lower than the number of points to interpolate.
+If not enough points is provided the interpolation mode is automatically downgraded to the lowest possible value.

 ### Message nodes: `tell`, `title`, `actionbar`, `blank`
 Message nodes are the main feature of the dialogue.
 They behave in a very